Ham Balls with Brown Sugar Ham Glaze

 Can I substitute breadcrumbs for the Corn Chex?

-Yes, but the texture will be slightly denser.
-Use the same volume (1 cup) and note the mixture may feel drier — the cereal absorbs liquid differently.
+Yes, but the texture will be a little more dense.
+Use the same volume (1 cup) and the consistency might be drier — the cereal absorbs the liquid differently.
+Panko is actually a little lighter than standard breadcrumbs.
+Corn Chex is considered traditional in Midwestern ham ball recipes because of the lighter, somewhat unique texture it provides.

 Is the glaze enough for the whole batch?

-For a full batch of roughly 4–5 dozen 1-inch balls, the glaze recipe is enough to coat and bake with.
+The glaze recipe will coat and bake a full batch of about 4-5 dozen 1-inch balls.
 If you want extra to drizzle at the table, make 1.5x the glaze.
+It takes under 5 minutes to make and the ingredients are cheap.

 Related Recipes